FabioDainese/Cyber_Security/8 - flagshop/README.md

 }
 ```

-Once this is done, we are able to obtain the flag.
+Once this is done, we are able to obtain the *flag*.
 So, to sum up the attack procedure consists of:
 1. Create an account;
 2. Log into the platform;
 3. Open the browser's `'Inspect element'` tab and go to the `'storage'` section (cookies);